 In 1996, UCS bought an abandoned brick warehouse on 6th street.
 This building was four stories and had a basement.
-It was close to the main bus terminal and the services for employment, social service agencies and government offices that assist the homeless and needy in our area.
+It was close to the main bus terminal and the services for employment, social service agencies, and government offices that assist the homeless and needy in our area.
 Volunteers remodeled the first floor in seven months.
 It soon turned into a one of a kind day shelter for the community.
 We are the only local shelter to offer laundry and shower facilities and allow the use of the shelter address to people who need to use it for job applications, social security disability benefits and so that their family can keep in contact with them.
 We currently assist 150 people a day in the Day Shelter.

 For twenty years, the third and fourth floors had been Transitional Housing but in 2017, in order to provide more permanent solutions to those experiencing homelessness, these units became low income, permanent housing offering even greater stability and opportunities for self-sufficiency.
-Each studio apartment has a kitchen, bathroom, bedroom and living area and guests have access to onsite supportive services.
+Each studio apartment has a kitchen, bathroom, bedroom, and living area, and guests have access to onsite supportive services.

 In November of 2011 UCS opened an Emergency Night Shelter for single women.
-This program was located off campus in the former St. Anthony Convent at First Avenue and Columbia.
+This program was located off-campus in the former St. Anthony Convent at First Avenue and Columbia.
 On December 19th, 2012 the Board of Directors of United Caring Shelters and Ruth’s House approved a merger.
 The Ruth’s House facility became the new home of the UCS Women’s Emergency Shelter Program on January 1st, 2013.
-Ruth’s House continues to offer Services and Shelter up to 24 single Homeless Women.
+Ruth’s House continues to offer Services and Shelter to up to 24 single Homeless Women.

-On July 31, 2013 United Caring Shelters announced, after a yearlong evaluation, they would rename the organization and do business as United Caring Services.
+On July 31, 2013, United Caring Shelters announced, after a yearlong evaluation, they would rename the organization and do business as United Caring Services.
 The UCS Board of Directors agreed a name change would best reflect the growth of the organization and the movement to fulfilling the vision of ending dependence and creating a Community of Caring.

-On November 2014, we opened up the community’s first and only Homeless Medical Respite Program (HMRP) with 6 beds for men in partnership with Deaconess then expanded those services by 4 beds to meet the needs of women in 2017.
+In November 2014, we opened up the community’s first and only Homeless Medical Respite Program (HMRP) with 6 beds for men in partnership with Deaconess then expanded those services by 4 beds to meet the needs of women in 2017.